Christ the Redeemer © Artyominc

 Opening times: Open daily, from 8am to 7pm.
 Train departs every 30 minutes.

-Admission: BRL 50 (adults), BRL 25 (children) for a round-trip and entry to the Christ the Redeemer Statue.
+Admission: BRL 68 (adults - weekends and high season), BRL 56 (adults - low season), BRL 44 (children) for a round-trip and entry to the Christ the Redeemer Statue.